leanid/om/08-web/01-nginx-fcgi/readme.md

 # nginx problems
-1. check 80 port before start listening it (if using WSL check on windows too) on Windows you can run Resource Monigor as Admin and tap Listening ports
+1. check 80 port before start listening it (if using WSL check on windows too) on Windows you can run Resource Monitor as Admin and tap Listening ports
-2. on Linux to see all listening ports use sudo netstat -tunlp
+2. on Linux to see all listening ports use
+   `sudo netstat -tunlp`

-# minimal FastCGI nginx cofiguration
+# minimal FastCGI nginx configuration

 ``` nginx
 server {